dbmi-bgm/cgap-portal/src/encoded/static/data/privacy-policy.md

 ## Third-Party Cookies

-Cookies may be set by an organization other than the 4DN DCIC or Harvard.
-These “third-party cookies” may, for example, originate from websites such as YouTube, Twitter, Facebook, Google Plus or other social media services for which 4DN DCIC has implemented authentication or “plug-ins.”
+Cookies may be set by an organization other than the CGAP or Harvard.
+These “third-party cookies” may, for example, originate from websites such as YouTube, Twitter, Facebook, Google Plus or other social media services for which CGAP has implemented authentication or “plug-ins.”
 Since the cookie policies of these sites change over time, you should determine their policies by visiting the privacy policy pages of these sites directly.
 You may disable cookies through your individual browser options.
 If you would like to learn more about cookies please refer to the following website: [http://www.allaboutcookies.org/](http://www.allaboutcookies.org/).

 ## Links to Third-Party Websites